opensecuritycontroller/opensecuritycontroller.org/gettingstarted/installing_vmware.md

-# Steps to Install OSC in a VMware Environment
+# Installing OSC in a VMware Environment
 Complete the following steps to successfull install OSC in a VMWare environment:

 1. Log on to vCenter Server using the vSphere Web Client as the root user.